webix-hub/docs/data/api/refs/ui.datatable.md

 - api/ui.datatable_unselect.md - cancels selection of the specified element
 - api/ui.datatable_unselectall.md - unselects all selected cells in a datatble
 - api/link/ui.datatable_updateitem.md - updates the data item with new properties
-- api/link/ui.datatable_validate.md - validates one record or all dataset against validation rules
+- api/link/ui.datatable_validate.md - validates one record or all dataset against the validation rules
 - api/link/ui.datatable_validateeditor.md - validates data in currently active editor
 }}